guimath/BPTree-verif/README.md

 #### For all nodes
 - min_keys : must contain at least floor(n/2) keys.
 - sorted : keys are sorted from left two right
+- leaves_height_eq : a node has a height value of -1 if and only if it is a leaf

 #### For internal nodes
 - child_nb : contains one more child than it has keys.